 He regularly advises on commercial and residential property disputes.
 The residential housing matters have included boundary disputes and applications under the Trusts of Land and Appointment of Trustees Act 1996.
 Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration section of the First Tier Tribunal (Property Chamber).
 On the commerical side, claims have considered the status of business leases as well as resolving complex contractual High Court disputes arising from large scale property investment.

 Costs and Detailed Assessment

-Marcus regularly attends the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessment of costs.
-Furthermore, he has acted for parties across the country in costs disputes arising from litigation.
-In particular, he advised and represented clients where the ATE premium is in contention and where the results of provisional assessments are challenged.
-He can provide cogent and straightforward advice on the new CPR regime post-Mitchell and Denton, including budgeting, costs capping and costs management.
+Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
+In particular, he has advised and represented clients where the ATE premium is contested including at provisional assessments.
+A case at first instance was recently upheld by the Court of Appeal.
+He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.

 Areas of criminal law expertise include: